 A Carnival is an Elementary School PTO/PTA fundraising must!
 Many schools offer free admission to their carnivals so that everyone can attend, with game tickets being sold.
 Include all kinds of games for elementary kids and their families, including a bouncy house, win-a-fish, lucky duck and soda toss ring games to name just a few.
 Cotton-candy, pizza, popcorn and beverages bring in extra funds.
 Raffle donated goods at the event, and add a silent auction for extra allure.

 By middle school, some students are really into art.
 Watching local painters, sculptors, photographers, ceramicists and textile designers working on their craft will fascinate these students and community donors.
 An Art Show fund raiser could include participants having a hands-on art experience, if some of your artists can host a workshop.
 Sell tickets online and take donations on your event management website.

-School crowdfunding through walkathons has become a top fundraising method to raise money for projects and programs in many schools.
+School crowdfunding via walk-a-thons has become a top fundraising strategy in many schools.
 Perhaps it is because students, PTA members, teachers, parents, the community and local businesses all join together that make these fundraisers so much fun and extremely lucrative.
 Don’t forget the prizes and incentives – perhaps a custom t-shirt to inspire your students.
 Get the kids walking and use a great Walk-a-thon website for the online fundraising component.

 The Latin inspired fitness dance of Zumba can be used as a unique fundraising idea for your school.
 Help to improve the self-confidence of your middle school kids and donors of all ages and motivate them to exercise.
 Zumba is a fun way to accomplish this and no previous dance experience is needed.
 Include a raffle or silent auction and a donation table with refreshments to boost income.
 Read our article on how to organize a Zumba fundraiser to get going.